blank-org/resume-builder/README.md

 # Resume
  HTML Résumé builder

-## How the System Works
+## How this System Works

-1. **Input**: Users provide their résumé data (such as personal details, education, experience, and skills) through a form or a structured data file (e.g., JSON).
+1. **Input**: Users provide their résumé data (such as personal details, education, experience, and skills) through a structured data file (e.g., JSON).
 2. **Processing**: The system processes the input data and maps it to a predefined HTML template.
 3. **Template Rendering**: The résumé data is dynamically inserted into the template, generating a styled HTML résumé.
 4. **Output**: Users can preview, download, or print the generated HTML résumé.